Skip to main content

 If you need to reinstall a profile – for example, to access calendar and contacts with mailbox – you can do so at any time using the corresponding instructions in our Knowledge Base.
 You can find the relevant article here:

-Installing and Setting Up an S/MIME Certificate
+Installing and setting up an S/MIME certificate

-S/MIME (Secure/Multipurpose Internet Mail Extensions) enables you to digitally sign and encrypt mail.
+S/MIME (Secure/Multipurpose Internet Mail Extensions) enables you to digitally sign and encrypt emails.
 This ensures that your messages genuinely originate from you and cannot be altered or read during transmission.
 This technology is ideal for secure communication with mailbox, especially when exchanging sensitive information.

-Installing an S/MIME Certificate on iOS – Step by Step
+Installing an S/MIME certificate on iOS – step by step

 Requirements

-- Personal S/MIME certificate in .p12 or .pfx format (including the private key).
+• Personal S/MIME certificate in .p12 or .pfx format (including the private key).

-- The corresponding certificate password.
+• The corresponding certificate password.

 Transfer the certificate to the device

-- Open the message or file and tap the certificate attachment.
+2. Open the message or file and tap the certificate attachment.

 Install the certificate

-- Tap Install.
+1. Tap Install.

-- Enter the certificate password and confirm.
+2. Enter the certificate password and confirm.

-- Complete the assistant.
+3. Complete the assistant.

 Verification: